drivenbyentropy/aptasuite/README.md

 # AptaSUITE
-A full-featured software collection for the comprehensive analysis of HT-SELEX experiments with both graphical and command line based user interfaces.
+A full-featured software collection for the comprehensive analysis of HT-SELEX experiments.

 AptaSUITE is a platform independent implementation of multiple algorithms designed for the identification of aptamer candidate sequences and the analysis of the SELEX process per se.